vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 observes the following: ‘As by the time cremation had virtually replaced inhu mation there is hardly any archaeological evidence of the practices concerning the disposal of the dead.
-[The Buddhist (and Jaina) st¯upas form an entirely different category.]’
+[The Buddhist (and Jaina) stūpas form an entirely different category.]’
 29 From the following it will emerge that this sweeping statement should be qualified on two points: the Buddhist and Jain customs are not so categorically different from the Hindu ones (see p.
 425), and there is more archaeological evidence of Hindu funerary practice than supposed by Ghosh (see below, p.
 430).

 In discussions regarding this apparent absence reference is often made to excavations at Lauriya–Nandangarh (W. Champaran District, Bihar), 30 which, since T. Bloch’s excavations in 1905, 31 are supposed to show ‘Vedic burial mounds’.
 Ghosh assesses the evidence unearthed by Bloch, refers to the re examination by ṇG.
 Majumdar, 32 whose excavation he himself continued after the demise of Majumdar, and concludes:

 He (i.e. Majumdar) found that all of them were earthen burial memorials with burnt-brick revetment, two being faced with a brick lining in a double tier, so that there was no justification for regarding them as more earthen barrows.
-He also pointed out that the gold leaves found by Bloch [containing a female figure in frontal pose] had their exact replica in the st¯upa at Piprawa, which is definitely a Buddhist st¯upa of 300 bc or earlier.
-The respective Lauriya st¯upas might be of a comparable date and there is nothing to connect them with Vedic burial rites.
+He also pointed out that the gold leaves found by Bloch [containing a female figure in frontal pose] had their exact replica in the stūpa at Piprawa, which is definitely a Buddhist stūpa of 300 bc or earlier.
+The respective Lauriya stūpas might be of a comparable date and there is nothing to connect them with Vedic burial rites.
 33

 Nevertheless, the question is justified whether cremation completely replaced inhumatioṇIt certainly did not for certain categories of persons such as chil dren, yogins or ascetics (yati), and pregnant women.
 34 The evidence of eighteen Gandhāra reliefs containing depictions of cemeteries and burial monuments dis cussed by de Marco 1987 seems to indicate that burial was still customary long after the Vedic period at least in certain parts of India and for certain categories of persons.
 We shall come back to this below (p.
 424 ff.).